‘It’s all about market share’: Arnab Goswami’s funder Rajeev Chandrasekhar on Republic TV and more

 “I think I wanted to essentially exert my right to defend myself,” he said.
 “Unfortunately in India today the only way to defend your rights is through defamation.
 There’s no other way of doing it.
 Did the other party use that beautifully to spin it as some David and Goliath manner and raise money and all that?
 They probably did.
 In hindsight would I have not allowed the lawyers to drag me in that particular direction?
 Maybe.
 I would have explored some other ways of doing this.”

 Other organisations, like Newslaundry and the Indian Express, also covered some of the same material as the Wire articles did.
 But Chandrasekhar said he only proceeded against the website because one of the pieces was written by a politician, which is not the same as if it were by a journalist.
-If political involvement in journalism is the problem, then does Chandrasekhar not see a contradiction when he, a politician, funds a number of news organisation including Republic?
+If political involvement in journalism is the problem, then does Chandrasekhar not see a contradiction when he, a politician, funds a number of news organisations including Republic?

 “If a political person uses a platform to slander me, I have the right to defend myself.
 I have no problem with the politicisation of the ownership of Wire.
 I have no problem with who’s invested in Wire.
 Did I say there are five businessmen including Nandan Nilekani who has invested in Wire?
 Did I say that?
 So then?
 I’m saying, limited point: Why should everything be a grand conspiracy.
 If you say something blatantly untrue about me, I have no right to defend myself?”